 Join Virginia's fastest-growing Home Care Company!

 Are you a NA/CNA or PCA who loves caregiving but is burned out of the heavy care load of the nursing home?
-If so, join the Team Teal family today & provide one-on-one care in the home for clients and enjoy all aspects of caregiving that lead you to choose this career.
+If so, join the Team Teal family in Montross today & provide one-on-one care in the home for clients and enjoy all aspects of caregiving that lead you to choose this career.
 We look forward to talking with you about all the reasons you love providing care, and flexible schedules which work for your life.

 Requirements to be a Personal Care Aide are as follows:

 - Must be certified as a CNA, NA, or PCA (exception Companion Aide only to Private Pay);

 - Must be at least 18 years of age;

 - Documentation of positive work history as evidenced by at least two work references on file;

 - Valid Driver’s License; and

 - No more than 2 company or state barrier crimes(criminal history check results must meet state and company standards)